return42/sphkerneldoc/linux_src_doc/include/linux/device_h.rst

 rpm_active
     Whether or not the consumer device is runtime-PM-active.

+kref
+    Count repeated addition of the same link.

 rcu_head
     An RCU head to use for deferred execution of SRCU callbacks.